 At first glance, reading the word 불고기 (bulgogi) might be confusing especially if you mainly rely on romanization.
 Below you can listen to the audio to know how to properly pronounce 불고기 (bulgogi).

 삼겹살 (Samgyeopsal), similar to bulgogi meat, is also thinly sliced, but this dish is made of pieces of pork belly.
 Its English translation means “three-layer-meat.”
 The meat is already sliced and is usually served unseasoned or only lightly seasoned with salt, pepper, and sesame oil.

 So, what to say if you don’t eat meat?

-Here’s a couple of ways to say “I don’t eat meat in Korean”.
+Here are a couple of ways to say, “I don’t eat meat in Korean.”

 Do you eat meat?
-Have you yet tried out samgyeopsal, short ribs, or generally Korean barbecue before?
+Have you tried out samgyeopsal, short ribs, or generally Korean barbecue before?
 Let us know about your favorite meat in the comments!
-Next up, do you feel ready to tackle our bigger vocabulary article on Korean food?
+Next up, do you feel ready to tackle our bigger vocabulary article about food in Korean?